wp-plugins/skedmaker-online-scheduling/readme.txt

 == Changelog ==
+= .95 =
+* Fix glitch on 15-minute interval settings.
+* Work on permalink settings in functions file.

 = .94 =
 * Fix some issues with CSS that were causing a bad display on some themes.